Companhia de Saneamento Basico do Estado de Sao Paulo (SBS) Stock: What the Analysts are Saying

 SBS) stock’s latest price update

-Companhia de Saneamento Basico do Estado de Sao Paulo (NYSE: SBS)’s stock price has decreased by -0.22 compared to its previous closing price of 9.04.
-Despite this, the company has seen a loss of -8.24% in its stock price over the last five trading days.
+Companhia de Saneamento Basico do Estado de Sao Paulo (NYSE: SBS)’s stock price has increased by 2.78 compared to its previous closing price of 9.72.
+Nevertheless, the company has seen a gain of 10.51% in its stock price over the last five trading days.
 MarketWatch.com reported on 02/26/22 that Not enough babies?
 EV battery shortage?
 Dwindling water?
 There are ‘scarcity’ stock plays for all of it

 SBS’s Market Performance

-Companhia de Saneamento Basico do Estado de Sao Paulo (SBS) has seen a -8.24% fall in stock performance for the week, with a -11.91% decline in the past month and a -15.62% plunge in the past quarter.
-The volatility ratio for the week is 4.27%, and the volatility levels for the past 30 days are at 3.08% for SBS.
-The simple moving average for the last 20 days is -8.64% for SBS stock, with a simple moving average of -7.90% for the last 200 days.
+Companhia de Saneamento Basico do Estado de Sao Paulo (SBS) has seen a 10.51% rise in stock performance for the week, with a -0.20% decline in the past month and a -8.18% plunge in the past quarter.
+The volatility ratio for the week is 3.86%, and the volatility levels for the past 30 days are at 3.27% for SBS.
+The simple moving average for the last 20 days is 2.54% for SBS stock, with a simple moving average of 1.89% for the last 200 days.

-Volatility was left at 3.08%, however, over the last 30 days, the volatility rate increased by 4.27%, as shares sank -10.96% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -16.01% lower at present.
+Volatility was left at 3.27%, however, over the last 30 days, the volatility rate increased by 3.86%, as shares surge +0.50% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -6.55% lower at present.

-During the last 5 trading sessions, SBS fell by -8.24%, which changed the moving average for the period of 200-days by -1.42% in comparison to the 20-day moving average, which settled at $9.82.
-In addition, Companhia de Saneamento Basico do Estado de Sao Paulo saw -15.38% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, SBS rose by +10.51%, which changed the moving average for the period of 200-days by +22.58% in comparison to the 20-day moving average, which settled at $9.75.
+In addition, Companhia de Saneamento Basico do Estado de Sao Paulo saw -6.29% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for SBS